 Have you ever felt the impact of other people’s positive or negative emotions?
 What did you experience?
-Please share with us in the comments below or on my Facebook page.
+Please share your insights in the comments below.
 You can also write to me, I’d love to hear from you.

 As always, thank you for reading.